By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

-Where to start… I probably spent about five months working on the role among other projects.
-Susanna is one of the longest roles in the repertoire so it was quite an ambitious undertaking but I approached it pretty methodically.
-I divided my score up with colourful tags marking the recits, arias, duets and larger ensembles.
-I did lots of non-singing practise, speaking through the recits and going through the Castel translations to make sure that I understood every bit of text, not just for my own character but for everyone else in the scene too.
-When I arrived in Weimar I was a bit apprehensive that I hadn’t sung through any of the ensembles with other singers, but then it was so satisfying when I finally got to sing those ensembles!
+Where to start!
+I probably spent about five months working on the role among other projects.
+Susanna is one of the longest roles in the repertoire so it was quite an ambitious undertaking but I approached it methodically.
+I divided my score up with colourful tags separating the recits, arias, duets and larger ensembles.
+I did lots of non-singing practice, speaking through the recits and going through the Castel translations to make sure that I understood every bit of text, not just for my own character but for everyone else in the scene too.
+When I arrived in Weimar I was a bit apprehensive that I hadn’t sung through any of the ensembles with other singers, but it was so satisfying when I finally got to!

 What do you love so much about Mozart’s operas?

-Ohh man… so many things!
+Oh wow… so many things!
 I think it’s hard to go past the ensembles.
-I think Mozart’s ensemble writing is just magical, and when you get to sing with people who really pay attention to those subtle details and colours in the ensembles, there’s really nothing better.
+Mozart’s ensemble writing is just magical, and when you get to sing with people who really pay attention to those subtle details and colours in the ensembles, there’s really nothing better.

 What do you think are the essential qualities needed to be a successful and resilient singer?